florence-bockting/prior_elicitation/docs/source/introductory_example.rst

 In this second variant, we train normalizing flows (NFs) on model simulations to induce a flexible family of prior distributions.
 NFs are generative models that allow exact density evaluation and entail specialized deep neural networks with trainable parameters :math:`\lambda` that can learn highly complex transformations.
 Thus, in this variant no specification of prior distribution families for the model parameters is necessary, as we learn a joint prior density on the model parameters.

-Go here to the implementation of the deep-prior variant for our toy example.
+This variant is still under construction.
+The toy example will come soon.